All articles

 The St. Regis Kuala Lumpur Marriott STARS

-Newer hardware than the Ritz-Carlton, wrapped into the KL Sentral transit hub — genuinely useful if you're arriving via the airport express rail, less so if Sentral isn't otherwise on your itinerary.
+Newer hardware than the Ritz-Carlton, wrapped into the KL Sentral transit hub — a real asset if you're arriving via the airport express rail, less so if Sentral isn't otherwise on your itinerary.
 Butler service is the brand signature here, delivered with the polish you'd expect, if not always the warmth.

-Insider verdict STARS members report suite upgrades run to a larger room rather than a true suite more often than not — book the base category you're happy with rather than banking on a bump.
+Insider verdict — Room upgrades here tend to land as a larger room rather than a true suite — book the base category you're happy with rather than banking on a bump.
 The Sentral location is the deciding factor: transformative if you value the rail link, a net negative if you'd rather be walking distance from KLCC or Bukit Bintang.

 Best for: KL Sentral transit access; butler service; a newer Marriott tower